 The opponents of the new law also point out that many educational and otherwise innovation-enabling jobs have been cut from the list of eligible ones and that this will have a very negative effect down the line as Australian young people are deprived of the experience and knowledge of these people.

-Of course, this king of approach also makes skilled professionals feel unwanted in Australia and it reduces the chances of startup employees and founders coming over regardless of whether they will be eligible for these new visas.
+Of course, this kind of approach also makes skilled professionals feel unwanted in Australia and it reduces the chances of startup employees and founders coming over regardless of whether they will be eligible for these new visas.

 At the moment, it is still early to tell but things are definitely not looking great for the Australian startup scene.
-The changes to the visa program for skilled worker will yet have to be evaluated, but the amount of resistance coming from Australian startup community speaks volumes.
+The changes to the visa program for a skilled worker will yet have to be evaluated, but the amount of resistance coming from the Australian startup community speaks volumes.